 Zanzibar is famous for its abundance of reef fish and variety of small marine life.
 Sea creatures such as nudibranch, leaf fish, frog fish, crocodile fish, seahorse, mantis shrimp, octopus, are very common to spot.
 It is this that makes Zanzibar a great place for macrophotography.

 Dolphins are common in Mnemba Atoll and even turtles can be found on several of Zanzibar dive sites.
-However, if you are looking to dive with sharks, manta rays and whale sharks, you should know that Zanzibar is not a pelagic destination.
+However, if you are looking to dive with manta rays and whale sharks, you should know that Zanzibar is not a pelagic destination.

 Bottlenose Dolphin